csmoxford/robustToxicities/readme.md

 4. Write comprehensive help files
 5. Ensure the shiny app works for all data types and input options

-## Contributing ##

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## History ##

 ### 1.0 shiny first version ###